christinecha/writing/you-are-not-lazy.md

 I remember trying to learn "how to code" several times, with zero success.
 It was always somehow boring and impossibly difficult at the same time.
 But years later, I tried instead to just learn "how to make a button on a website change colors" and, well, I'm a software engineer now.

 Nothing about this process is quick or easy.
-But if there's anything I've learned from my experiences, particularly around self-teaching, it's that learning to love doing something is even more important - and yields better long-term results - than doing the thing.
+But if there's anything I've learned from my experiences, particularly around self-teaching, it's that learning to love doing something is even more important - and yields better long-term results - than just making yourself do the thing.